tuftsdev/comp20-yokada/landmarks/README.md

 7. Clicking on my marker displays the name of the closest historic landmark from where I am including the miles away in an information window, and renders a polyline between my current location and that closest historic landmark

+8. Only one information window is displayed in the map at any time

-8. No errors and console.log() outputs exist in JavaScript console
+9. No errors and console.log() outputs exist in JavaScript console

 COLLABORATORS: